 Diseases of the Immune System

-A century and more ago people lived close to the soil, and their gastrointestinal systems were swarming with friendly bacteria, as well as potential pathogens, and worms too.
+A century and more ago people lived close to the soil; their gastrointestinal systems were swarming with friendly bacteria, as well as potential pathogens and worms too.

-Today we know that eating active yoghurt and probiotics like kefir, for example, that are filled with living lactobacillus and other friendly microorganisms is good for the gut.
+Today we know that eating active yoghurt and probiotics like kefir, for example is good for the gut; they are filled with living lactobacilli and other friendly microorganisms.

 But a dose of worms given deliberately to counter the diseases of the immune-system would make most of us shudder.

-Research from Tufts Medical University of Biomedical Sciences in Boston has come up with some startling findings.
+Research from Tufts Medical University in Boston has come up with some startling findings.

 Deworming the population became a major public wellness project of the early Twentieth century; is it a coincidence that at just that time the prevalence of the diseases of the immune system like MS and rheumatoid arthritis really took off?

-And that the corona virus, which is really an abnormal immune response in the lungs called a cytokine storm, has caused such massive destruction to society?
+And that the corona virus which is really just an abnormal immune response in the lungs called a cytokine storm, has caused such massive destruction to society?

 Moreover these autoimmune illnesses, asthma and inflammatory bowel disease too, remain uncommon in the Third-World where worm infestation of the colon is still widespread.